MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/end-life-cycle-groups-teams-sites-yammer.md

 - Files in channels – Documents library
 - Wiki pages – Teams Wiki Data library

 If the site has one or more subsites, the off-boarding process will need to be repeated for each subsite.
-If the team contains private channels, there's a separate SharePoint site for each channel.
+If the team contains private or shared channels, there's a separate SharePoint site for each channel.

 It's important when removing files from a group or team to consider that they may be shared with users who aren't members of the group or team.
 You may want to communicate the impending change to them.